dcmeisenheimer/Book-Rental-Website/README.md

 This is my first time practing html and javascript.
 I used the BootStrap v4.6 Started Code and edited to my liking.
-The website allows users to see all avaliable books.
+The website allows users to see all available books.
 Create new books into the library.
-Edit, delete, rent, and return current books in the libray.
+Edit, delete, rent, and return current books in the library.

 ## Getting Started